-Cora Terrace, off Bird Street, is a row of houses which dates back to the years immediately after 1830.
-That places them squarely as Settler Houses.
+Cora Terrace, off Bird Street, is a row of houses which dates back to the years 1858 to 1866.
 Fortunately house numbers 1, 3, 5, 7, 9 and 11 were declared National Monuments under the old NMC Legislation in 1975 and 1976 respectively.

 These houses are outstanding examples of Victorian architecture and contribute to the traditional aspect of this particular portion of Port Elizabeth.

-Main picture: Cora Terrace in 1856 with the row of houses visible in the upper middle of the picture
+Main picture: Cora Terrace circa 1856 with the row of houses visible in the upper middle of the picture

 There are traces which suggest that these houses were built on ground formerly occupied by military buildings, such as the Mess Room in which the Pigots lived during their sojourn at the Bay, and this may account for the tradition that they were originally the houses of the officers attached to the Fort.